josh146/josh146.github.io/content/posts/2014/heart-attack-murder-burger.md

 Author: Josh Izaac
 image: https://lh3.googleusercontent.com/-onLGjNw2p2o/VIQNRZbejTI/AAAAAAABE1Y/YwAh6V0fg2A/w1352-h902-no/DSC05396.JPG

-Some time last week, a routine visit by Thomas to our office deviated slightly from discussion of our projects to where we can get an authentic Okinawan breakfast.
-(A topic brought on by our recent escapade to Jakkapoes pancakes.)
+Some time last week, a routine visit by Thomas to our office deviated slightly from discussion of our projects to where we can get an authentic Okinawan breakfast (a topic brought on by our recent escapade to Jakkapoes pancakes.)

 Whilst we didn't learn much in terms of Okinawan breakfast custom ("Okinawan breakfast?
 Hmm, I'm not sure if breakfast is really a thing here.
 Although, the Kafuu Beach Resort does a wonderful breakfast buffet!"), a local burger shop was mentioned, known for it's delightfully healthy sounding Heart Attack Murder Burger™ (or HAMB).